 Please apply via the RADA website using our online application form.
-Your application must be received by the closing date of 26 January 2022 to be considered.
+Your application must be completed and submitted by 25 January 2023 at 11:59 pm to be considered.

-Audition procedure - academic year 2022-23
+Audition procedure - academic year 2023-24

 We will acknowledge receipt of your application as soon as the application fee (or assessment for a fee waiver) has been processed.
 We will then contact you with information on how to submit your video audition.
 You will receive a two-week deadline for submitting your video to RADA so please do ensure that you feel prepared to record your video, prior to submitting your application.